“Well-run budget guesthouse on idyllic beach, with acclaimed dive centre, simple bungalow rooms and 6 fabulous suites”

 The Kijiji Rooms are located in thatched bungalows - 2 rooms per bungalow - near the reception and dining area.
 The front bungalows have immediate access to the beach, though they may be noisier.
 The inland bungalows lie among sparse palms, a few minutes’ walk from the sea and reception; they seemed more popular when we visited.
 All rooms have twin or double beds with mosquito nets, a simple clothes cupboard, a ceiling fan and an ensuite bathroom (shower).
 Some have a small terrace, 2 have air-con (small surcharge).

 The restaurant at Matemwe Beach is in the main, thatch-roofed reception area, and breakfast, lunch and some dinners are served here.
-Chef Mike Roux presence has really shaken up the food - always good, now apparently excellent.
+The presence of chef duo, Augustine and Mwajina, has really shaken up the food - always good, now apparently excellent.
 Feast on prawn risotto with shellfish sauce or spiced port infused chicken liver parfait with onion marmalade and melba toast to start; Cajun spiced baracuda with piquant pineapple sauce or grilled tuna with ratatouille and olive tapenade for a main, then vanilla speckled amarula creme brulee or chocolate and peanut butter parfait to finish things off on an indulgent note.

 Twice a week, a buffet dinner is served in the boma, so guests can dine under the stars with their feet in the sand.
 Guests dine together and as Matemwe Beach tends to attract friendly well travelled people, conversation flows.
 Once a week this buffet is Indian themed, allowing Mike to play with all the islands' exotic spices.
 The other night is a BBQ with something for both seafood and meat lovers.
-As well as this, Mike occasionally put's on a Out Of Africa buffet which includes dishes such as Cape Malay inspired lentil and pumpkin bobotie (a kind of curry) and Zanzibar pizza.
+As well as this, an Out Of Africa buffet is occasionally put on which includes dishes such as Cape Malay inspired lentil and pumpkin bobotie (a kind of curry) and Zanzibar pizza.

 Lunch is well priced and offers favourites such as beefburgers, fish of the day and chicken wraps.
 Breakfast has a number of exciting cooked options such as oats bruleé, or poached egg on a caramelized onion and cheese scone, as well as a standard fare of fruit and pastries, plus a cooked breakfast.